History

 The Early Years

-“The constant want and frequent illness which particularly afflict the workers have led us to band together in the Workmen’s Circle, so that by united effort we may help one another.
+“The constant want and frequent illness which particularly afflict the workers have led us to band together in The Workmen’s Circle, so that by united effort we may help one another.
 The Workmen’s Circle knows that the aid which it can bring to the worker today is no more than a drop on a hot stone.
 It will do in time of need.
 But that there shall be no need—this is the true ideal.
 The Workmen’s Circle desires to be one more link in the workers’ bond of solidarity, ultimately bringing on the day of complete emancipation from exploitation and oppression.”

 The organization considered itself to be a part of the general labor movement.
 Members were “duty bound,” according to the constitution, to be loyal to their unions.
 By 1940 the Workmen’s Circle ran 100 Labor Lyceums, or community centers, across the country.